 Botanical classification of Arundinaria

 Formerly, the genus Arundinaria included many more species of bamboo.
-But today, most authors limit it to just those three American varieties.
-The debate is ongoing, but the fact that these three species alone are exclusive to North America suggests that they belong in their own genus.
-Other bamboos, formerly considered Arundinaria, now belong in other Asian genera, such as Bashania, Fargesia and Sasa.
+But today, most authors limit it to just those four American varieties.
+The debate is ongoing, but the fact that these four species alone are exclusive to North America suggests that they belong in their own genus.
+Other bamboos, formerly considered Arundinaria, now belong to other Asian genera, such as Bashania, Fargesia and Sasa.

 Giant cane grass